Atari Logo

 In 2010, the company returned to the classic design.
 The font and three-line pattern now look the same as in the early 1970s.
 The caption is scaled down and positioned below the figure, with both elements placed in a red rectangle with rounded corners.
 The alternate version contains a small red badge (left) and the brand name (right) on a white background.

-The Atari branding symbolizes retro video games and remains relevant almost half a century since its inception.
+The Atari branding symbolizes retro video games and remains relevant almost half a century after its inception.
 In terms of legend, it can only be compared with a Nike swoosh, but it makes much more sense than a simple tick.

 Font and Colors